Reading

 READ as a Writer, WRITE as a Reader

 We see the importance of both classic and long-standing much-loved books and novels as well as new and upcoming authors and texts.
 We’ve invested money in bringing in a range of quality texts for us to share with the children.
-Every term we also encourage and provide children with opportunities to choose their own books from the high quality list of texts each term.
-Please see below for information about the books that each class are enjoying and that we are excited about.
+Every term we also encourage and provide pupils with opportunities to choose their own books from the high quality list of texts each term.

-Please see the books we will be sharing in our class.
-There are also some some suggestions of great books you could share with your children at home.
+This website has some fantastic suggestions of great books you could share with your children at home.

 Reading for Pleasure